haoqiyao/NASDAQ-Index-Prediction/final_report.md

 | 3 selected features |      55.11%         | 55.11% |
 | 1 selected features |      55.11%         | 55.11% |

-The results show that feature selection does not improve the prediction accuracy of different number of selected features.
-And even worse, the SVM and logistic regression perform poorly with less features because they only predict "up" in the test set, so they all have the same accuracy, 55.11%.
+The results show that feature selection does not improve much on the prediction accuracy of different number of selected features.
+For Logistic Regression and SVM, if we use too little features, the prediction accuracy will remain the same.

 ## Logistic Regression and SVM Using Principal Components